arielibaba/Job-Recommendation-Engine/README.md

 # Job-Recommendation-Engine
-This project aims to create a job referential that will be used by recruiters to recommend jobs.
+This project aims to create a job referential that will be used by recruiters to recommend jobs to jobseekers.
 <br>
 <br>
 ### Context